 The concept is compassionately simple.
-Hundreds of special needs honored guests are paired (girls with girls and boys with boys) with a high school-student host who keeps constant company and provides assistance if needed.
+Hundreds of honored guests with special needs are paired (girls with girls and boys with boys) with a high school-student host who keeps constant company and provides assistance, if needed.
 During the night, Cheryl and other chaperones have seen friendships develop between the honored guests and hosts, along with understanding, sensitivity and awareness.

-Rob and Cheryl are parents to 9-year-old triplets, Caroline, Zach and Hannah.
-The fourth graders are very active in helping with the prom.
-“Since our children were little, we always had them involved with community activities like Ronald McDonald House, or clean up days,” says Cheryl.
-The trio volunteers by passing out flyers and helping at prom fittings held several weekends before the event.
+Rob and Cheryl are parents to triplets, Caroline, Zach and Hannah, who are very active in helping with the prom.
+“Since our children were little, we always had them involved with community activities like Ronald McDonald House, or clean-up days,” says Cheryl.
+The trio started volunteering by passing out flyers and helping at prom fittings several weekends before the event.
 On the big night, they will be dancing with prom guests.

 The Total Prom Experience

-Because the Prom is a meaningful event for them, too, some 700 parents, family and friends of the honored guests don’t miss a spectacular moment.
+Because the Prom is a meaningful event for them, too, many parents, family members and friends of the honored guests don’t miss a spectacular moment.
 They watch the fun via a live video feed from several adjacent rooms.